architect/arc.codes/public/guides/upgrade.md

 ### Removed

-- Removed experimental support for `@http` static mocks
+- Removed experimental support for static mocks
   - This was a very obscure experimental feature and should not impact anyone (but can be restored by building a macro)

 ### <span id=architect-7-breaking-changes>Breaking changes

-All breaking changes in Architect 7 pertain to local development and testing with Sandbox, Architect's development environment. **But good news: are backward compatibility paths for Architect 6 that only require a few seconds of your time.** Read on!
+All breaking changes in Architect 7 pertain to local development and testing with Sandbox, Architect's development environment. **But good news: Sandbox 2.0, included in Architect 7, also has compatibility paths for Architect 6 that only require a few seconds of your time.** Read on!

 A core goal of Sandbox is to operate entirely locally and offline; that means no phoning home to AWS to introspect your current application configuration.
 Sandbox must run entirely from your machine using only your Architect project manifest.
 Thus, with the addition of `HTTP` APIs, Sandbox must now have a default API type.

 It naturally follows that Sandbox's default would be `HTTP` (with Lambda payload format version 2.0), since that is now the default for new projects.
-Because API Gateway `HTTP` APIs introduced breaking changes with `REST` APIs, existing projects may not function correctly until reconfigured to enter `REST` mode.
+Because [API Gateway `HTTP` APIs introduced breaking changes with `REST` APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format), existing projects may not function correctly until reconfigured to enter `REST` mode.

 #### Configuring the API type in Sandbox